 Principal Learning Outcomes

-By the end of the module the student should have gained an understanding of the use, but also the limitations, of economic theory and its methods in understanding the chosen topics and analysing important social and economic problems.
+Subject knowledge and understanding … demonstrate an appreciation of the use and limitations of economic theory and its methods in understanding the chosen topics and analysing important social and economic problems

 Economic Theory is very broad and covers topics such as information economics, contract theory, decision theory, social contracts and choice theory, to name a few.
 Each year, this module will cover a variety of topics within the broad area of economic theory: developing models, analysing them and looking at their applications and relevance.
 Two common topics include information economics and contract theory.
 Within these areas of economic theory, the topics may include Asymmetric Information, Moral hazard and Adverse Selection, Communication, Career Concerns, Incomplete Contracts and Institutional Design.